 Make Your Money Go Further on Black Friday

 As someone who loves to be frugal, I am always looking for ways to save money and Black Friday is no different.
-The main thing I do is use my credit card when making my purchase; I earn reward points (shameless plug to Work Save Lives credit card page).
+The main thing I do is use my credit card when making my purchase; I earn reward points that I’ll redeem for travel or cash at a later date.
 I then pay it off with the cash we’ve set aside for gift giving throughout the year.

 I do a lot of shopping online and my biggest pet peeve is having to pay for shipping.
 I’ll check retailer’s sites to see what will qualify or I check sites like Retailmenot to see what deals might be available for specific retailers.
 If there is a store you want to go visit on Black Friday, try visiting their site beforehand.
 It’s likely they’ll have deals specific to the site listed there and many will also tell you if they still have inventory available.
 Another thing I keep in mind to save money is to make sure I really want the item I am about to purchase.
 Many retailers will severely restrict return policies for specially priced Black Friday items.
 So, before you buy that $20 sweater, make sure your friend really would like it.